+Transfers

-Transfers - To make a transfer, please e-mail info@thornenature.org with your child's name, and the names and dates of the Camp Experiences you desire to transfer to and from.
+To make a transfer, please e-mail info@thornenature.org with your child's name, and the names and dates of the camp you desire to transfer to and from.

-- Prior to May 1, Camp Experiences can be transferred at no cost. - After May 1 and up to 14 days prior to the Camp Experience start date Camp Experiences can be transferred for a \$50 fee. - Within 14 days of the start of Camp Experience, no transfers will be made.
-(Please refer to the cancellation policy).
+- Prior to May 1, camps can be transferred at no cost. - After May 1 and up to 14 days prior to the camp start date camps can be transferred for a \$100 fee. - Within 14 days of the start of a camp, no transfers will be made.
+(Please refer to the cancellation policy)